 What is expected of me?

 Our travel grants enable young Europeans to experience Europe.
 This should always take place by addressing a specific topic or question.
 The bigger topic is provided by our project partners (more on that below), the specific research focus, however, is up to you.
 All travellers should conduct their independent research (interviews, surveys, etc.) and document their findings.
-The documentation can take the form of a written report, but can also be a series of photographs, a series of meaningful Instagram posts, a vlog, or a diary.
+The documentation can take the form of a written report, but can also be a series of photographs, a series of meaningful Instagram posts, a vlog, or a diary, depending on the requirements of the program partner.
 You are responsible for planning your trip, finding accommodation, and selecting your travel destinations.
+Costs for accommodation are not covered by the grant.
 All travels should be completed individually, e.g. not with friends or as part of a bigger group.

 When should the trip take place and how long should it last?